lcbc-epfl/iesm-public/templates/exercise_template_Ex2.md

 :class: exercise
 Using the information given about the 3-21G contraction coefficients:\
     a) Give the basis functions corresponding to the 1s, 2s and 2p orbitals of Carbon (**Hint**: use information from **Fig. 2.2** ).\
-    b) If we wish to construct a single molecular orbital phi_m(\mathbf{r}_m) (which is a one-particle molecular orbital) for a carbon atom with a spin multiplicity *S=5* using the 3-21G basis set, how many coefficients and exponants coming from contracted GTOs are fixed, and which expansion coefficients will vary for the calculation of the Hartree-Fock energy?
+    b) If we wish to construct a single molecular orbital $$\phi_m(\mathbf{r}_m)$$ (which is a one-particle molecular orbital) for a carbon atom with a spin multiplicity *S=5* using the 3-21G basis set, how many coefficients and exponants coming from contracted GTOs are fixed, and which expansion coefficients will vary for the calculation of the Hartree-Fock energy?
 ```

 Your answer here